A predicted distribution for Galois groups of maximal unramified extensions: Construction of

-is proper and quasi-finite, the same is true of the induced map $\phi'$ of coarse spaces; indeed, for quasi-finiteness, the coarse map is a bijection on geometric points, \cite[Theorem 11.1.2]{olsson:stacks-book}, and properness is \cite[Theorem 6.12]{rydh:quotients}.
+Finally, since $\phi$ is proper and quasi-finite, the same is true of the induced map $\phi'$ of coarse spaces.
+Indeed, $\phi'$ is quasi-finite since, by \cite[Theorem 11.1.2]{olsson:stacks-book}, it is a bijection on geometric points.
+For properness, by \cite[Theorem 6.12]{rydh:quotients} the map $q$ from $\Hur_{G}^n$ to its coarse space is proper, so the map $q \circ \phi$ is proper, and properness of $\phi'$ now also follows from \cite[Theorem 6.12]{rydh:quotients} (noting that $\Hur_{G,1}^n$ is locally noetherian since $\Hur_{G}^n$ is locally noetherian and $\phi$ is proper).
 By \cite[082J]{stacks-project}, $\phi'$ is representable; since the coarse space of $\Hur_{G}^n$ is a scheme, we conclude that the coarse space of $\Hur_{G,1}^n$ is a scheme. \end{proof}

 \begin{remark} The stack $\Hur_{G,1}^n$ contains a dense open subscheme (which we will see next), but is in general not a scheme (e.g., it is not a scheme if $G \cong \Z/2\Z$ and the fiber of $f$ over $\infty$ contains a double point). \end{remark}